French occupation of Malta: Gozo

 On 28 October 1798, Ball successfully completed negotiations with the French garrison on the small island of Gozo, the 217 French soldiers there agreeing to surrender without a fight and transferring the island to the British.
-The British transferred the island to the locals that day, and it was administered by Archpriest Saverio Cassar on behalf of Ferdinand III of Sicily.
-Gozo remained independent until Cassar was removed from power by the British in 1801.
+The British transferred the island to the locals that day, and it was administered by Archpriest Saverio Cassar where they made themselves a sovereign state of the kingdom of the two Sicilies and under the rule of Ferdinand III of Sicily.
+Gozo remained a sovereign state until Cassar was removed from power by the British in 1801.